 - Women’s Fund of Omaha

 McGrath North’s partnership activities go beyond financial assistance.
 For example, Abigail Moland, a McGrath North partner, is a member of the inaugural 2019/2020 class of LeadDIVERSITY advocates.
 This is a program of Inclusive Communities intended to build a network of leaders to help provide solutions for enhancing diversity and inclusion in Nebraska.
 Cody Brookhouser-Sisney serves on the Board of Directors of Heartland Pride which promotes and celebrates LGBTQ+ communities.
 In addition, “Outreach 365” is a philanthropy committee at McGrath North that was established in recognition of our responsibility to contribute time, skills and other resources for improvement of the quality of life in our community.
 The committee leads staff in pro bono volunteer efforts that foster staff involvement and enable us to enhance and maintain needed human services.
-Through all our targeted actions, we are working to make a lasting difference in our community.
+Through all of our targeted actions, we are working to make a lasting difference in our community.